aantron/luv/README.md

 - [ ] Integration with [Lwt][lwt].
 There was an old [example][lwt-integration]
 that used the early post-compose functor and a [Luv-based Lwt event loop][lwt-loop].
-- [ ] Full Windows support.
-The code should already be portable, but the repo needs a proper testing and CI setup for genuine support, and libuv build commands may need adjustment.
-- [ ] Cross-compilation support.
-This will probably require more care in how Luv builds libuv.
 - [ ] Luv could make multithreaded event-driven programming very easy by lazily initializing a loop for each thread, and storing the reference to it in a TLS key that Luv uses internally.
 This could be especially powerful once OCaml has a